Health, Recipes

 Canned pumpkin tends to be the least pricey in the fall and winter so make sure to stock up now so you can enjoy pumpkin goodness any time of the year!

-This lower sugar Creamy Pumpkin Pie Dip contains about 1 tsp of added sugar per serving.
+This Creamy Pumpkin Pie Dip is low in sugar, containing about 1 tsp of added sugar per serving.
 The maple syrup flavor pairs perfectly with pumpkin, but honey could be used as an alternate option.
-Perfect for a snack or after dinner treat, this lower sugar creamy pumpkin pie dip will satisfy your pumpkin desires.
+Perfect for a snack or after dinner treat, this creamy pumpkin pie dip will satisfy your pumpkin desires.
 But you might need to make extra because your kids will love it too!

 Creamy Pumpkin Pie Dip